 Good morning!
 I'm Adam Elbert!

 That's the "Bear Facts" for another week.
-Thanks for tuning in, and be sure to join us again next week for more news from Bishop Garrigan High School.
+Thanks for listening, and be sure to tune in again next time for more news from Bishop Garrigan High School.

 "Bear Facts" Home Page